What Causes Climate Change?

 - Our highly disposable lifestyle, poorly crafted and short-lived goods, and wasteful personal and cultural habits

 - An unhealthy dependency on chemicals, from the production of plastics to cleaning supplies to food preparation

 - Deforestation done for building purposes, to increase unsustainable farming or production of paper goods or other unnecessary "things"

 There is little doubt that our planet's temperature is slowly rising.
 There is also little doubt that there is an increase in greenhouse gases.
 But as to why this is happening and if there is anything we can do to stop or reverse it, is difficult to know with certainty.

 Throughout history, science has repeatedly changed its mind as more information becomes accessible or interpretable.
-Centuries, even decades, from now we will likely know more about what causes climate change than we do today.
-Therefore, it may be considered impossible to know precisely what causes climate change now.
+Centuries, even decades, from now we will undoubtedly know more about what causes climate change than we do today.
+Therefore, it may be considered impossible to know precisely what causes climate change today.

-But what we can know is how we feel about the treatment of our planet and its resources - do we agree with deforestation or habitat destruction, a dependence on inefficient fossil fuels or a wasteful, disposable lifestyle?
+But does that matter when what we can know is how we feel about the treatment of our planet and its resources: do we agree with deforestation or habitat destruction, a dependence on inefficient fossil fuels or a wasteful, a disposable lifestyle?
 We can make changes to those practices, not because of what causes climate change, and regardless of whether our actions will or will not have a serious impact on climate change in the future.

-We can live a sustainable lifestyle, not out of fear, but because we believe it's the right thing to do.
+We can live a sustainable lifestyle, not out of fear of what might happen if we don't, but because we believe it's the right thing to do.